ari-barnett/ABM_Simple/README.md

 # ABM

-This agent-based model is represented using a 2D numeric array with confined board space of 150 X 150, with the randomization of agent placement (~5% placement).
+This agent-based model is represented using a 2D array with confined board space of 150 X 150, with the randomization of agent placement (~5% placement).
 For this model the general rules for advancement are:

 - Neighbourhood Style: Moore